Haroombe/go-bittorrent-client/README.md

 ## 06-22-2024
 Forgot to add this, but torrent files are just freely available.
 You can make your own (which I will add as a feature later), or download them from online.
 I had a bit of confusion between urls that actually lead directly to torrent files hosted on the internet, and [magnet links](https://lifehacker.com/what-are-magnet-links-and-how-do-i-use-them-to-downloa-5875899), which removes you having to download the actual torrent file because it contains the essential information in the link itself.

+Lets get back to actual development, because currently I have just been yapping.
+So currently I have implemented the torrent parser, you can pass in a link to a torrent file or an actual torrent file, and it parses some info.
+Now I want to actually start downloading the file (legal file ofc), so the next step is to connect to peers.
+But to connect to peers we need to know where they are.
+We discussed a few methods for peer discovery above, but for my MVP (minimum viable product) I will implement centralized peer discovery, i.e. the tracker.